Pay disparity impacting Sixth Form Colleges

 Background and context

-The context for this dispute is around the omission of Sixth Form Colleges in a new pay deal for teachers.
+The context for this dispute concerns the omission of Sixth Form Colleges in a new pay deal for teachers.

-As we reported in October, other 16-19 providers will receive an additional 3.65% in funding: but Sixth Form Colleges like Hills Road will not.
+As we reported in October, other 16-19 providers will receive an additional 3.65% in funding: but Sixth Form Colleges like Hills Road will not now receive it for the period September to March of this academic year.
 This means that academies (many of which are former sixth form colleges, including Long Road Sixth Form College which academised on 1 September 2024) will benefit from much-needed help to meet rising costs: Hills Road will not.

 We have shared important information to consider in the context of the situation, which you can find further down the page.

-The Sixth Form Colleges Association, which represents almost all organisations that are Sixth Form Colleges, has initiated legal proceedings towards a Judicial Review of this decision and have released a press statement.
+The Sixth Form Colleges Association, representing almost all organisations that are Sixth Form Colleges, initiated legal proceedings towards a Judicial Review of this decision and released a press statement

 Support from across the community is an important way to raise awareness about the issue, and to this end we have been making contact with local MPs.